ErickSonico/ericksonico/README.md

 -->

 My name is Erick Iram García Velasco.
-I´m studying Computer Science at Facultad de Ciencias, UNAM.
+🎓 I´m studying Computer Science at Facultad de Ciencias, UNAM.
+💾 I like learning about Java and Pyhton, but I want to learn haskell as well.